Summary of Novel

 - What do you think of the relationship between Little Bear and Omri?
 How do they treat each other?
 Are they friends?

-The Indian in the Cupboard: A Guide
+This post is part of the series: The Indian in the Cupboard: A Guide

 - Help Your Grade School Child Study the Indian in the Cupboard: Chapter Summaries